Edwin Graf von Rothkirch und Trach: Knowledge of the Holocaust

-While stationed in General Government, Rothkirch und Trach became aware of mass shootings by the SS (Schutzstaffel).
+While stationed in General Government, Rothkirch und Trach became aware of mass shootings by the Schutzstaffel (SS).
 In its review of Soldaten ("Soldiers") by historian Sönke Neitzel and social psychologist Harald Welzer (a book based on secret recordings of German POWs by the Allied intelligence), Der Spiegel reports:

 "Many Wehrmacht soldiers became witnesses to the Holocaust because they happened to be present or were invited to take part in a mass shooting.
 In one cell conversation, army General Edwin Graf von Rothkirch und Trach talks about his time in the General Government town of Kutno:

 "I knew an SS leader pretty well, and we talked about this and that, and one day he said: 'Listen, if you ever want to film one of these shootings? …I mean, it doesn't really matter.
 These people are always shot in the morning.
 If you're interested, we still have a few left over, and we could also shoot them in the afternoon if you like."

 It takes some sense of routine to be able to make such an offer.
 The fact that the people involved did not try to keep their activities a secret demonstrates how much the perpetrators took for granted the "mass shootings of Jews," as one of the POWs in Trent Park called it."

 Rothkirch und Trach died in 1980.